PC88/RTCDProject/README.md

 # RTCDProject

-A project on Real Time Collision Detection, which builds on the App I created in University, spawning from the following repository: https://github.com/PC88/RTCD-App
+A project on Real Time Collision Detection(RTCD), which builds on the App I created in University, spawning from the following repository: https://github.com/PC88/RTCD-App

 This project will aim to improve upon what was achieved in the limited time frame of a single trimester,